The holidays are right around the corner, and so is the cold Missouri winter.

-Even the most do it yourself enthusiasts should stay away from trying to fix a house’s furnace on their own.
-Some outside trouble shooting is acceptable, such as checking the thermostat settings and filters, but leave opening the furnace to professionals.
+Even the most do-it-yourself enthusiasts should stay away from trying to fix a house’s furnace on their own.
+Some outside troubleshooting is acceptable, such as checking the thermostat settings and filters, but leave opening the furnace to professionals.
 These are complex machines connected to either gas or electrical lines.
-If not handled correctly they can put you and your home in grave danger.
-If you have a newer furnace than there is a good chance that it is still under manufacturer warranty as well as installation warranty.
-If you start tinkering with the many moving parts you could cause more damage and void your warranties.
+If not handled correctly, they can put you and your home in grave danger.
+If you have a newer furnace, then there is a good chance that it is still under manufacturer warranty as well as installation warranty.
+If you start tinkering with the many moving parts, you could cause more damage and void your warranties.

 Thomas Hoffmann Air Conditioning & Heating LLC has experienced HVAC technicians who are qualified to determine the root cause of your furnace’s problem.
 A furnace is outfitted with many sensitive parts that require specialized training to understand.
 Call us today at (314) 471-7625.